wezm/leaf/README.md

 Arch Linux.
 If you are using a different system you may need to install it, the package is probably called `argon2`.

-The shell snippet below will read your from stdin and then prints the hash.
+The shell snippet below will read your password from stdin and then print the hash.
 Type your chosen password and press Enter, note that it will echo in the terminal.
 See below for an
 [explanation of the snippet](#password-hash-shell-snippet-explanation).